-Proposed amendments to the Cayman Islands Development and Planning Law (2015 Revision) and the Planning Regulations (2015 Revision)
+Proposed Amendments to the Cayman Islands Development and Planning Law (2015 Revision) and the Planning Regulations (2015 Revision)

 Requiring Planning permission for all walls and fences along a road boundary

-As a result the amendments will also resolve concerns of a ruling of the Grand Court that highlighted a discrepancy between the law and regulations with regard to the setback of multi-story buildings.
-The amended regulations will state explicitly that there no further setback will be required for seven through 10 storeys.
-This now brings the law and regulations in line with each other.
+As a result of a recent ruling of the Grand Court on 8 April, 2016, that highlighted a discrepancy between the law and regulations with regard to the setback of multi-story buildings, it was necessary to state explicitly in the regulations that there was no further setback required for seven through ten storeys.
+This now brings the law and regulations in line with each other and resolves any discrepancies.

-Illegal structures and the like are now exempt from enforcement orders if they have existed for more than three years.
-However, with the introduction of aerial photography, and given that the Central Planning Authority (CPA) grants permission for five years, it was deemed appropriate to extend the exemption period in the new regulations.
+Illegal structures and the like are now exempt if they have existed for more than 3 years, but have become a real health and safety concern in recent times.
+However, with the introduction of aerial photography, and given that the Central Planning Authority (CPA) grants permission for five years.
+It was deemed appropriate to extend this period as well.
 As a result, it will be more difficult for illegal and deficient structures to be built, as the CPA will be able to enforce against these types of structures even if they have existed for up to five years.

 Lastly, to address pedestrian safety, all walls and fences along roads, regardless of the height, will require planning permission.